manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	![1 commit ahead](./images/github/fork-ahead-of-main.png " ")

-	Submit a PR to merge your changes with the main repository.
+	Submit a PR to merge your changes with the remote repo.

 	1. From your fork repo, go to **Pull requests** &gt; **New pull request**.